The "New Hakaranda" (see Vol. 2) is now a rare material.

 The sound is solid and hard, with plenty of power.

-This is a custom model that is not produced regularly due to the scarcity of the wood.
+This is a custom model that is not produced regularly due to the rarity of the wood.

 Taylor

-Along with Martin and Gibson, Taylor is one of the most popular acoustic guitars produced overseas.
+Along with Martin and Gibson, Taylor is one of the most popular acoustic guitars made overseas.

-The guitars feature not traditional styles but modern elements such as preamp-equipped models, cutaways, and bolt-on joints to adapt to modern music.
+The guitars feature modern elements such as models with preamps, cutaways, bolt-on joints, etc., rather than traditional styles, so that they can adapt to modern music.

 While innovations such as the introduction of computer-controlled construction methods are also being made, the company is also known for its attention to wood, and a variety of models are being developed and gaining popularity.